Dalton Town with Newton

-Dalton Town with Newton is a civil parish in the Barrow-in-Furness district, in the county of Cumbria, England.
+Dalton Town with Newton is a civil parish in Westmorland and Furness Unitary Authority, in the county of Cumbria, England.
 The parish includes the town of Dalton-in-Furness and the hamlet of Newton.
 In 2011 it had a population of 8,125.
 The parish touches Aldingham, Askam and Ireleth, Lindal and Marton and Urswick.

 Features

 There are 70 listed buildings in Dalton Town with Newton.

 History

 The parish was formed in 1987 from part of the unparished area of Dalton-in-Furness.